trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     }
     ```

-    Then create the template:
+    Then create the credential template:

     ```bash
     trinsic template create -n "VaccinationCertificate" --fields-file templateData.json
     ```

-    The output of this command will include a template ID; copy this down for later use.
+    The output of this command will include a credential template ID; copy this down for later use.

 === "Typescript"
     <!--codeinclude-->